vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 In this chapter we will learn about the problem that has received significant attention within the machine learning community:
 _the problem of robustness of neural networks to out-of-distribution shifts, also known as "robustness to adversarial attacks"._
-The problem was famously raised by Christian Szegedy and his co-authors in 2013 in the paper ["Intriguing properties of neural networks"](https://arxiv.org/pdf/1312.6199.pdf)
+The problem was famously raised by Christian Szegedy and his co-authors in 2013 in the paper *Intriguing properties of neural networks* [@szegedy2013intriguing].

 So, here is the problem.
 Suppose we are given a data set $\mathcal{X}$ for classification of images, it consists of pairs $(\mathbf{x}, \mathbf{y})$, where $\mathbf{x} \in \mathbb{R}^n$ is an input, and $\mathbf{y} \in \mathbb{R}^m$ is the desired output.